Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System

+Current general-purpose protocols do not address these workloads.
+As shown in \cite{oze-vldb}, classical protocols~\cite{tu2013speedy, kim2016ermia, yu2016tictoc, lim2017cicada} do not process long-term transactions efficiently because their transaction scheduling spaces are limited to conflict serializability or a multiversion space narrower than multiversion view serializability.
+To our knowledge, only the Oze protocol~\cite{oze-vldb} performs long-term read-write transactions due to its wide scheduling space, exploiting the multi-version serialization graph (MVSG)~\cite{Bernstein}.
+However, Oze does not support the concurrent operation of long- and short-transaction protocols at the same time.
+Under a mixed workload, every transaction must be processed by its long-transaction protocol, which is inefficient for short transactions and degrades latency.

+Some work on graph data uses snapshot isolation for long read-only transactions.
+However, it does not work for long read-write transactions over large-scale graphs.
+Recent work addresses this based on a deterministic protocol~\cite{tuskflow} or flexible isolation-level management~\cite{ddi}.
+These approaches are designed for graph management and are not intended for general-purpose use.

-Existing methods cannot process these transactions efficiently.
-As shown in \cite{CCBench}, Silo~\cite{tu2013speedy}, ERMIA~\cite{kim2016ermia}, TicToc~\cite{yu2016tictoc}, and Cicada~\cite{lim2017cicada} cannot pass long-term transactions at all.
-To our knowledge, only the Oze protocol~\cite{Nemoto22oze} can process long-term transactions, but Oze is inefficient for short-term transactions.
-Modern cloud-native databases HiEngine and RedShift are designed based on Silo~\cite{tu2013speedy} and ERMIA~\cite{kim2016ermia}, respectively.
-Therefore, both of them are almost incapable of long-batch transaction success.
-Therefore, we can think that companies are now unavoidably surviving by executing huge transactions, called batches, during the night by separating them from daily data processing.
-What kind of protocols should be designed to handle real-world workloads that include both long batch transactions and short transactions?
+Modern cloud-native databases HiEngine~\cite{hiengine} and Redshift~\cite{redshift-reinvented} are designed based on Silo~\cite{tu2013speedy} and ERMIA~\cite{kim2016ermia}, respectively.
+Therefore, both are almost incapable of successfully handling long batch transactions.
+Consequently, companies are effectively forced to execute huge transactions, called batches, at night, separately from daily data processing.
+What kind of protocols should be designed to handle real-world workloads that include both long read-write transactions and short transactions?
 The purpose of this study is to answer this question.